Serotonin-Syndrome/serial_hacking_fantom_rbvm/README.md

 <img src="img/AllInfrastructure.png">
 </p>

-With only one hackathon:
+During this hackathon:
-* we created completely working, RBVM-based infrastructure and Smart Contract IDE for developing in **any** language compilable to LLVM IR
+* we have created completely working RBVM-based infrastructure and Smart Contract IDE for development in **any** language compilable to LLVM IR
-* backend of our solution requires more than 6000!!! lines of code in C++
-* we worked on more than two weeks without a break!
+* we have been working more than two weeks without a break!
-* we solved **both** of the tasks and created a comprehensive ecosystem for developers
+* we have solved **both** of the tasks and created a comprehensive ecosystem for developers

 # Team
 <p align="center">
 <img  src="img/Team.png">
 </p>